 Strong Cosserat elastic effects are observed in a designed composite consisting of unidirectional corrugated tubes in a hexagonal array.
 The torsional characteristic length is much larger than the tube diameter.
 The effective coupling number N approaches its upper bound of 1.
 Extremely large size effects are observed, about a factor of 128 in torsion.

-journal link, reprint link
+journal link,

 preprint pdf